aabbtree77/esp32-vpn/README.md

 ## Conclusions

 - It is unlikely that [ESP32](https://en.wikipedia.org/wiki/ESP32) boards will displace embedded Linux.
 The elephant in the room is tiny ESP32 RAM which is on the scale of kilobytes.
 Tiny RAM = nonexistent or custom incomplete network libs, similar to the case of [Atmega with ENC28J60](http://tuxgraphics.org/electronics/200606/article06061.shtml).
-They can be made to be autonomous, but I would not use them alone to build, say, a complete remote Wi-Fi trail camera, remote-controlled heating/plant watering, industrial/automotive/drone control.
+They can be made to be autonomous, but I would not use them alone to build, say, a complete remote Wi-Fi trail camera/heating/plant watering, industrial/automotive/drone control or even a bus card reader.

-- The [ESP32](https://en.wikipedia.org/wiki/ESP32) niche could be massive LANs with nodes connected to a Linux broker via MQTT, where each node failure is non-critical: Wi-Fi-capable [bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/), conference/race event trackers/markers, bus card readers, robotic toys.
-Contrary to popular belief, these chips are very suboptimal for hobby networking, compared to, say, Raspberry Pi Zero W. I would look more into the nature of [ESP32-ready sensors](https://esphome.io/#sensor-components) and think of distributing them within a WLAN.
+- The [ESP32](https://en.wikipedia.org/wiki/ESP32) niche could be massive LANs with nodes connected to a Linux broker via MQTT, where each node failure is non-critical: Wi-Fi-capable [bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/), robotic toys.
+Contrary to popular belief, these chips are very suboptimal for hobby networking, compared to, say, Raspberry Pi Zero W. I would look more into the types of [ESP32-ready sensors](https://esphome.io/#sensor-components) and think of distributing them within a WLAN.

+- ESP32 boards

 - [ESP32](https://en.wikipedia.org/wiki/ESP32) has a direct small distance p2p communication capacity via BLE and ESP-NOW protocols, which I have not explored.
 In theory, this could be used to implement electronic bike shifting, remove low power electric control wires whenever possible.
 "But hold on a second, did you know that you never need to update the firmware on a mechanical derailleur?"